linisme/CrepeCake/README.md

 The above codes means that we will inject **ALL** the subClass of ``OnLongClickListener`` and ``OnClickListener``.

-> ⚠️ Attention: The AspectConfig class will be executed during the compile-time, so not do running-time logic within it.
+> ⚠️ Attention: The AspectConfig class will be executed during the compile-time, so do not make any running-time logic within it.

 Then, use it to the injection processor with the annotation ``@Aspect``